ianrenton/ianrenton.com/projects/field-spotter/index.md

 * The many organisers and volunteers behind the [POTA](https://parksontheair.com/), [SOTA](https://www.sota.org.uk/) and [WWFF](https://wwff.co/) programmes
 * The [Online Amateur Radio Community](https://oarc.uk) for their feedback during development
+* The many others on the POTA Discord, SOTA Reflector, Fedi etc. who have provided bug reports and feature requests post-release
-* OH7FXK and OH3CUF for pointing me at WWFF spot resources
+* OH7FXK and OH3CUF in particular for pointing me at WWFF spot resources
-* The developers of the many JavaScript libraries on which Field Spotter is based: JQuery, Leaflet, FontAwesome, and Moment; plus the following Leaflet plugins: Extra Markers, Providers, Edge Buffer, Geometry Util, GridLayer.Fadeout, Terminator, Arc, Geodesic, and Overlapping Marker Spiderfier.
+* The developers of the many JavaScript libraries on which Field Spotter is based: JQuery, Leaflet, FontAwesome, and Moment; plus the following Leaflet plugins: Extra Markers, Providers, Edge Buffer, Geometry Util, Terminator, Geodesic, and Overlapping Marker Spiderfier.
 * The project logo is made up of the following Creative Commons images: [The mountains are waiting….NZ by Bernard Spragg on Flickr](https://www.flickr.com/photos/88123769@N02/15179004889), [Map Path by snodipper on Openclipart](https://openclipart.org/detail/281636/map-path)